 The AstraZeneca vaccine is available at Deepdene Surgery for everyone over 18 years of age!
-Our clinics currently run on Thursday evenings and Saturday afternoons.
+Our Astra Zeneca clinics run on Thursday evenings and Saturday afternoons.
+The Pfizer vaccine is available for everyone aged 40-59 and eligible individuals outside of this age bracket.
+Our Pfizer clinics run on Sundays and Monday afternoons.
 Book now through HotDoc!

 The vaccines are given at Deepdene Surgery – COVID-19 vaccine injections are not offered at home visits.

-The AstraZeneca programme involves 2 injections 12 weeks apart.
+The COVID-19 vaccination programme involves 2 injections 12 weeks apart.
 The flu vaccine (and any other vaccine) needs to be given 2 weeks either side of the COVID-19 vaccine.

 Patients aged 40-60 can receive the Astra Zeneca vaccine, but it is prioritised for people over 60 and preferred that people under 60 receive the Pfizer vaccine.
 For more information, click here.

 What do you need to do for now?